Kevin-Robertson/Inveigh/README.md

 ##### Notes:
 * The local NBNS service does not need to be disabled on the host system.
 * Ensure that any needed LMMNR, NBNS, HTTP ports are open within any local firewall on the host system.
+* Migrating/injecting into a process that has already been allowed incoming/outgoing firewall access should also work.
 * If you copy/paste challenge/response captures from the console window for password cracking, ensure that there are no extra carriage returns.
 * Microsoft released patches in June 2016 that will likely prevent some of this function's brute force features from working the way they did before June.